A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Modeling Assumptions

-The existence and uniqueness of a solution to~\eqref{eq:PIV} will, for the purposes of this paper, simply be assumed under Assumption~\ref{ass:ivc}.
+The existence and uniqueness of a solution to~\eqref{eq:PIV} is, for the purposes of this paper, simply assumed under Assumption~\ref{ass:ivc}.
 In numerical studies, we did not encounter simulations that violated this property.
 However, we have not derived sufficient conditions ensuring the property holds for this modified complementarity predicate.